-Melissa has over 25 years of experience in the not-for-profit and corporate sectors, with deep experience in fundraising, finance and operations, strategic planning, communications, real-estate and event planning.
+Melissa has over 25 years of experience in the not-for-profit and corporate sectors, with deep experience in fundraising, finance and operations, strategic planning, communications, real-estate, and event planning.
 Melissa has dedicated her career to helping underserved communities and creating sustainable business models for long-term organizational success.

 Melissa earned a BA in English, with a concentration in Psychology, from Williams College and an MBA from the University of Chicago, Booth School of Business in Strategy and Organizational Behavior.
-For Williams College, Melissa has served three-year terms on both the Executive Committee and the Board of Governors as a Vice Chair.
-Melissa received the Phat Friends Awards from the All Stars Project for her extraordinary work in youth development.
+For Williams College, Melissa has served three-year terms on the Executive Committee and Board of Governors as a Vice Chair.
+Melissa received the Phat Friends Award from the All Stars Project for her extraordinary work in youth development.